kumbulanit/t-sql/tech company/exercises/Progressive_Exercise_Answer_Key_Complete.md

    This query finds employees who are EITHER:
    1. In Sales AND make more than $75,000, OR
-   2. In Engineering (regardless of salary)
+   2. In Engineering (regardless of BaseSalary)
 */
 ```